segunjkf/cloudheight-assessment/README.md

 ## Continuous Integration

-Our CI is facilitated by GitHub Actions, which automates and integrates some processes in our infrastructure.
-For java Application, the pipeline is triggered by pushes to the master branch, it encompasses:
+We use GitHub Actions for our CI, triggered by pushes to the master branch.
+It handles:

-- *Docker Image Building:* Constructs a Docker image from the application and pushes it to DockerHub.
+Docker Image Building: Constructs a Docker image from the application and pushes it to DockerHub.

 ## Continuous Deployment

-The deployment process of our application is automated through userdata.sh.
-We've configured a cron job that continuously monitors Docker Hub for new image releases.
-This setup ensures that every minute, if there's a new version of the image available, it automatically gets deployed.
+Our deployment process is automated through `userdata.sh``.
+A cron job monitors Docker Hub for new image releases every minute and automatically deploys any new version found.

 ## How To Deploy The Infrastructure?